 Cheryl B. Crotser, Ph.D., R.N., Dean

-The School of Nursing offers the Bachelor of Science degree with a major in Nursing.
-In addition to the traditional undergraduate Nursing major, a Non-Traditional RN to BS Completion Program, an non- Traditional RN- MS Program, a Master of Science degree with a major in Nursing Leadership and Administration, a Master of Science degree with a major in Nursing Education, and Advanced Certificates in Nursing Leadership and Administration and Nursing Education are also offered.
+The School of Nursing offers a Bachelor of Science degree with a major in Nursing.
+In addition to the traditional undergraduate Nursing major, a Non-Traditional RN to BS Degree Completion Program, a non-traditional RN-MS Program, a Master of Science degree with a major in Nursing Leadership and Administration, a Master of Science degree with a major in Nursing Education, and Advanced Certificates in Nursing Leadership and Administration and Nursing Education are also offered.
 All Graduate and Non-Traditional programs are also offered fully online.

-The faculty view students and clients as holistic, unique spiritual beings and see professional nurses as leaders within the health care system promoting wholeness of individuals, families, groups, and communities.
-The faculty believe that caring and the relationship formed between the nurse and client are central to nursing, for they create an environment that enables clients to progress toward wholeness.
+We believe that nurses view clients as unique spiritual beings and see professional nurses as leaders within the health care system promoting wholeness of individuals, families, groups, and communities.
+We believe that caring and the relationship formed between the nurse and client are central to nursing, for they create an environment that enables clients to progress toward health and wholeness.

 To speak with a representative in the School of Nursing, call 585.594.6330.